faster-cpython/benchmarking-public/results/bm-20240828-3.14.0a0-bfd4400/bm-20240828-pythonperf2-x86_64-Fidget%2dSpinner-deferred_globals_fin-3.14.0a0-bfd4400-vs-base.md

 # HPT report

-- Reliability score: 54.38% likely to be faster
+- Reliability score: 54.34% likely to be slow
-- 90% likely to have a speedup of 1.00x
+- 90% likely to have a slowdown of 1.00x
-- 95% likely to have a speedup of 1.00x
+- 95% likely to have a slowdown of 1.00x
-- 99% likely to have a speedup of 1.00x
+- 99% likely to have a slowdown of 1.00x

 # Memory
 - memory change: 1.00x